secretGeek/documentation/en/getting-started/solution-layout.md

 * image of visual studio layout video or animated gif of the side-waffle
 * extension that creates everything automatically.

-All application logic is stored within a core portable class library which is shared between and referenced in each specific platform application:
+All application logic is stored within a core portable class library which is shared between - and referenced by - each specific platform application:

 # Core Application Library

-The portable class library will be the heart of your application and where you will spend most of your time. `Profile78` (if targeting WP8.x) or `Profile259` (if targeting only WPA + Xamarin *.*) or `Profile111` (If targeting UWP + Xamarin *.*) is the recommended profile which should be used, you will need to select it when you create the project.
-Alternatively you can adjust the profile after creation by editing the `.csproj` but you will need to run some NuGet commands to reinstall most of your packages.
+The portable class library will be the heart of your application and where you will spend most of your time.
+When you create the project, you will need to select a profile.
+You should use `Profile78` (if targeting WP8.x), `Profile259` (if targeting only WPA + Xamarin) or `Profile111` (if targeting UWP + Xamarin).
+Alternatively you can adjust the profile after creation by editing the `.csproj`, but you will need to run some NuGet commands to reinstall most of your packages.

 MyCoolApp.Core.csproj: